CAI BE, THE HIDDEN CHARM OF THE MEKONG DELTA

 The countryside of Cai Be is an invitation to go hunting for small treasures, those offered both by nature and local life.

 + Boat trip in the zig zag of the arroyos to discover a generous, luxuriant nature that nourishes a rich and varied craft industry.
 With the vegetables we make a whole bunch of objects, from the hat to the kitchen utensil, from the basket to the table.
 We also make some beautiful delicacies such as coconut with which small family factories make coconut-based sweets but also puffed rice cakes and other similar foods.

 + Bike ride to get inland, to pedal along rice paddies and market gardening areas.
 Cycling through small bucolic paths to reach hamlets where the lives of people spoiled by fertile land, abundant water and omnipresent sunshine can be peacefully enjoyed.

 + Cycling makes one hungry, so a stop in an orchard will be welcome to taste the excellent tropical fruits.
 Rambutan, jackfruit, carambola, passion fruit etc. will leave you with unforgettable taste memories!

 Sleeping at a local's house in Cai Be

 Recently, ecotourism has been developing in Cai Be and some families welcome passing travelers in their homes.
 This is a formula that we encourage in order to boost the village economy but also so that travellers can be in direct contact with local life.
-A great way to immerse oneself in the local culture by sharing the daily life of a Vietnamese family from the Mekong Delta.
+A great way to immerse oneself in the local culture is by sharing the daily life of a Vietnamese family on the Mekong Delta.
 It is also an opportunity to taste some regional specialties shared with the family in a friendly and caring way.

 To stay in Cai Be in the best conditions, we advise you to go there between November and April during the dry season.
 However, be aware that the rainy season is not prohibitive to get to Cai Be.
 The rains are brief and rather refreshing.